microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_postgresql_hyperscale_arm_template/_index.md

 - Create Azure service principal (SP).
 To deploy this scenario, an Azure service principal assigned with multiple RBAC roles is required:

-  - "Contributor" - Required for provisioning Azure resources
+  - _Contributor_ - Required for provisioning Azure resources
-  - "Security admin" - Required for installing Cloud Defender Azure-Arc enabled Kubernetes extension and dismiss alerts
+  - _Security admin_ - Required for installing Cloud Defender Azure-Arc enabled Kubernetes extension and dismiss alerts
-  - "Security reader" - Required for being able to view Azure-Arc enabled Kubernetes Cloud Defender extension findings
+  - _Security reader_ - Required for being able to view Azure-Arc enabled Kubernetes Cloud Defender extension findings
-  - "Monitoring Metrics Publisher" - Required for being Azure Arc-enabled data services billing, monitoring metrics, and logs management
+  - _Monitoring Metrics Publisher_ - Required for being Azure Arc-enabled data services billing, monitoring metrics, and logs management

     To create it login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/).